dbanetto/uni/assign2/report.md

 #### English

-Retrieve the Instrument id and instrument name from the aggregate count of the natural join between instruments and whom they are played by.
+Retrieve the Instrument id and instrument name and count of number of musicians for that instrument.

 #### Tutorial D